jimsproul/phpmvc/README.md

 This is an Open-Source project, see the included MIT License.
 It is loosely based on Open-source code  Brad Traversy (https://www.traversymedia.com/) designed for his Object Oriented MVC Course through none of Brad's code was copied directly.

-***NOTE*** Beware of the dev branch!!
-The master branch should be good to go but in flight chnages could be in the dev or other branches.
+***NOTE*** Beware of the branches!!
+The master branch should be good to go but in-flight chnages could be in the dev or other branches.

+### What Works

+When you have it installed properly the app will default to a home page and supports an about page.
+The register and login pages work and will save a new user account to the database.

+### Design

 ### Tools Used